Multi-Objective Optimization

 How Many Objectives?

-More objectives → richer problem representation, but real costs:
+More objectives → richer representation, but real costs:

-• Computational: exponentially more solutions needed to cover the front
+• Computational: exponentially more solutions to cover the front

 • Conceptual: harder to reason about trade-offs in high dimensions

 Rule of thumb: use as few objectives as possible.
-Combining objectives into a scalar is often a good idea — when the assumptions hold.
+Combining objectives is often the right call — when the assumptions hold.

 Today